macloo/javascript-console-intro/README.md

 After that, this second file -- [JavaScript Functions](http://macloo.github.io/javascript-console-intro/functions.html), also used in conjunction with the Console -- can help a newbie understand:

-1. Creating and calling a functions
+1. Creating and calling a function
 2. Arguments
 3. Returns
 4. Scope

 The order of examples follows Chapter 19 in *Learning Web Design Fourth Edition A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics,* by Jennifer Niederst Robbins.
 The examples are my own, although they are aligned with examples given in the chapter.